Employment Separation Certificate (SU001) 106-07060050

 The employer can provide the SU001 by:

-• giving it to the ex-employee
+- giving it to the ex-employee

-• uploading it directly to the National Business Gateway (NBG) where it is automatically attached to the customer's record.
+- uploading it directly to the National Business Gateway (NBG) where it is automatically attached to the customer's record.
 NBG is responsible for making sure it attaches to the correct record.

-• registering to use the Business Hub to provide an electronic SU001
+- registering to use the Business Hub to provide an electronic SU001

-• faxing to Services Australia where the Scanning and Digitisation Team make sure the document/s correctly attaches to the customer’s record
+- faxing to Services Australia where it is attached to the customers record by the Scanning and Digitisation Team

-If the employer is not in Australia see Overseas Employers below.
+If the employer is not in Australia, see Overseas Employers below.

 Equivalent documents or evidence

-• a verbal SU001 from the employer
+- a verbal SU001 from the employer

-• in a letter written on business letterhead
+- in a letter written on business letterhead

-• a copy of an email from the employer providing the information, or
+- a copy of an email from the employer providing the information, or

 Employment cessation details via Single Touch Payroll (STP)

 Employers registered with STP report employment income, leave and termination payments and employment cessation details to the Australian Taxation Office.
 Services Australia can access this data for mutual clients receiving certain income support payments.
-STP cessation details do not pre-fill when a customer makes a new claim for payment.

 Current customers who cease work for an STP employer may have cessation details, leave and termination payments pre-filled when reporting employment income online.

-• the number of days their leave and/or terminations payment is for, or
+Customers are required to enter the number of days their leave and/or termination payment is for.

 Customers with mutual obligation requirements need to provide additional information if the reason for ceasing work is voluntary cessation or dismissal.